larantt/arduino-tracker/README.md

 For hardware debugging, I recommend that you add the

-A .yaml file for the python post-processing script can be found in the post_processing directory.
+A .yaml file for the python post-processing script can be found in the main repository.
 I use anaconda for everything so this is a clone of my Conda environment.

+To reproduce my environment, you can clone this file then run the command
+"""conda env create -f environment.yml"""

 You will at a minimum need the Arduino IDE to run this project, or at least you need to configure your text editor to be able to interface with the Serial Monitor.